STAND for Local Council

 Candidate information evening 25 June

-A presentation on standing for council will be given in the Supper Room, Waihinga Centre in Martinborough at 7.00pm on Wednesday 25 June 2025.
+A presentation on standing for council took place on Wednesday 25 June 2025.

-This presentation will cover how the council is structured, the role and responsibilities of elected representatives, the skills required, anticipated time commitments and meeting schedules and an overview of the nomination and election processes.
+The presentation covered how the council is structured, the role and responsibilities of elected representatives, the skills required, anticipated time commitments and meeting schedules and an overview of the nomination and election processes.

 For further information about this information evening please contact elections@swdc.govt.nz